LayanOliveira/Santander-Bootcamp-Fullstack-Developer-2022/JavaScript/03-Types-and-Variables/README.md

 # Variáveis e Tipos

-Neste repositório você encontrará a atividade prática proposta pelo curso "Variáveis e Tipos" do Basecamp de JavaScript ministrado pela Stephany Nusch na plataforma [Digital Innovation One](https://digitalinnovation.one/).

-## Atividade 1
+## First Task

-Verifique, de duas maneiras diferentes entre si, se uma String é um palíndromo.

-_Palíndromo: frase ou palavra que se pode ler, indiferentemente, da esquerda para a direita ou vice-versa (ex.: raiar, ama, ovo, radar)
+Verify, in two different ways if a String is a palindrome.

+_Palindrome: A word, phrase, or sequence that reads the same backward as forward, Ex: madam, tenet or "nurses run"

-## Atividade 2
+## Second task

-Troque todos os elementos pares e diferentes de zero de um array pelo número 0.
-Se o array for vazio, retorne -1.
+Change every numbers in an array that is even and different from zero for zero.
+If the array is empty return -1.

-Exemplo: Input -> [1, 3, 4, 6, 80, 33, 23, 90]
+Exemple: Input -> [1, 3, 4, 6, 80, 33, 23, 90]

 Output -> [1, 3, 0, 0, 0, 33, 23, 0]